ghostFaceKillah/mini-self-driving-car/README.md

 ##### Machine learning
 - [X] Add dataset merging capability
 - [X] Gather more data and train first serious model run
+- [X] Implement data augmentation
+- [X] Add capability to load model and run on one image to check how it works
+- [X] See how well the first model performs - bad ! (but in night lighting)

 - [X] improve stability of the video stream